csmertx/csmertx.github.io/content/_index.md

 ![Photo](/KCNA24_Keynotes_stock_image_raymond_yuan_jennifer_nestor.png "")

 > Possibly Raymond Yuan (Yaun?--Chinese American) and certainly Jennifer Nestor.
-She talked me into living in South Florida and dated Yuan while I was working 90 hour shifts at Pompano Park via the in house United Tote vendor.
+She talked me into living in South Florida and dated Yuan (he used my razor) while I was working 90 hour shifts at Pompano Park via the in house United Tote vendor.

 > Stock image used by the Cloud Native Computing Foundation (Email sent out on: 10/09/2024 by the Linux Foundation)